-A total of 49 samples were obtained at each Moore's Mill Creek station in 2011, for a combined total of 392 samples.
+A total of 50 samples were obtained at each Moore's Mill Creek station in 2012, for a combined total of 400 samples.
 Moore's Mill Creek remains on the ADEM list of impaired waters for siltation, with a TMDL expected to be drafted in 2017.
 Therefore, monitoring of turbidity within Moore's Mill Creek is of critical importance in determining the potential sources of excess sediment loading and in evaluating opportunities for protection, enhancement, and restoration.
-Although the annual minimum, maximum, and average for each station on Moore's Mill Creek are consistently greater than comparative stations in other watersheds, a decreasing trend has been recorded at every station (except 7M) for the last four consecutive years.
+Although the annual minimum, maximum, and average for each station on Moore's Mill Creek are consistently greater than comparative stations in other watersheds, a decreasing trend has been recorded at every station (except 7M) for the last five consecutive years.
 These data are positive evidence that water quality is improving in Moore's Mill Creek and that increased efforts by the City to improve erosion and sediment control have potentially contributed to this improvement.

 1M - Station 1M is the furthest upstream monitoring location on Moore's Mill Creek at Bent Creek Road.
 This station is representative of water quality as it enters the City's Phase II jurisdiction.
-Statistical results for 2011 turbidity data at this station were similar to those observed in 2010, which continue to support improved water quality.
-There are currently no active construction and/or development activity upstream of this site and within the City of Auburn MS4 jurisdiction.
+Annual turbidity results at 1M indicated a median value of 6.85 NTU for the 2012 monitoring year.
+This is a 1.05 NTU increase from the 2011 monitoring year median and a 0.65 NTU increase from the 2010 monitoring year.
+In general, statistical results for 2012 turbidity data at this station were similar to those observed in 2010 and 2011, which continue to imply improvements are being made in water quality.
+There are currently no active construction and/or development activities upstream of this site and that are within the City of Auburn MS4 jurisdiction.

-2M - Station 2M, located on Moore's Mill Creek off Bonny-Glen Road, is downstream of the unnamed tributary that services the southern half of the AU Airport.
-As with Station 1M, Station 2M also returned similar statistical results for 2011 turbidity data, compared to 2010.
-Construction and development sites most closely associated with this station during the 2011 calendar year were the continued construction associated with the AU Airport Terminal, the East Glenn Borrow Pit, White Oak Subdivision (home construction), and anything contributing to Stations 1M and 8M.
+2M - Station 2M, located on Moore's Mill Creek off Bonny Glen Road, is downstream of the unnamed tributary that services the southern half of the Auburn University Regional Airport.
+Annual turbidity results at 2M indicated a median value of 8.59 NTU for the 2012 monitoring year.
+This is a 2.41 NTU decrease from the 2011 monitoring year median and a 1.41 NTU decrease from the 2010 monitoring year.
+As with Station 1M, statistical results for 2012 turbidity data at Station 2M were similar to those observed in 2010 and 2011, which continue to imply improvements are being made in water quality.
+Construction and development sites most closely associated with this station during the 2012 calendar year were the continued construction associated with the Auburn University Regional Airport Terminal and Runways, White Oak Subdivision (home construction), and anything contributing to Stations 1M and 8M.

 3M - Station 3M is located on Moore's Mill Creek at Moore's Mill Road.
-The 2011 maximum and median turbidity were less than all previous years, while there were minor increases in the stations minimum and average values from 2010-2011.
-Construction and development sites most closely associated with this station during the 2011 calendar year were Miller's Point Subdivision (stabilized early in 2011), The Overlook Subdivision in Moore's Mill (stabilized in 2011), and anything contributing to Stations 6M and 7M.
+Annual turbidity results at 3M indicated a median value of 7.74 NTU for the 2012 monitoring year.
+This is a 0.24 NTU increase from the 2011 monitoring year median and a 0.06 NTU decrease from the 2010 monitoring year.
+Turbidity values at this station have generally declined since 2008.
+Construction and development sites most closely associated with this station during the 2012 calendar year were home construction at the Millwood Subdivision (formerly Millers Point), home construction at The Overlook Subdivision in Moore's Mill, and anything contributing to Stations 6M and 7M.